mitty1293/shop-track/backend/README.md

         * Check the value in repository's GitHub Variables and set it.
     * **`IMAGE_TAG`**:
         * The name and tag you want to assign to your built Docker image.
-        * Get the latest tag name to be deployed by running the following command on the server.:
+        * Get the latest tag name to be deployed by running the following command on the server:
             ```bash
             git describe --tags --abbrev=0
             ```